realXtend/doc/netgames/api_complexity_analysis.rst

-statistical (quantitative) studies of API complexity. [cmu-api_failures]_ studies 2 large corporate software projects and 9 open source projects and finds a link between API complexity and increases in failure proneness of the software.
+statistical (quantitative) studies of API complexity. [cmu-api_failures]_ studies 2 large corporate software projects and 9 open source projects and finds a link between API complexity and increases in failure proneness of the software (bug reports from the field).
 The masses of source code are quantified with measures such as API size and dispersion.
-Building on existing work (NOTE: Baudi), API complexity is calculated simply from the number of public methods and attributes.
+Building on existing work, API complexity is calculated simply from the number of public methods and attributes.
 In the discussion it is noted how this is severely
 limited: for example, it fails to take into account pre- and post-invocation assumptions of the API and possibly required sequences of invocation [cmu-api_failures]_.

+We do not have external statistics data from hours used for development or reported software failures of games to study.
+Also simplistic measures, suitable for analyzing large bodies of source code, would miss the subtle issues which raise in networked programming on a framework which attempts to hide the intricacies of networking from the application developer.
+It would be interesting to organize an experiment where a number of test teams develop the same networked game on alternative platforms, from the same specifications, and the development time and number of mistakes would be analyzed.
+That is however out of the scope here.

-A study of 4 alternative implementations, on different frameworks, of the same application uses Object-Points (OP) analysis to quantify the code bases for the comparison [api-complexity-analysis]_.
+In a different approach, a study of 4 alternative implementations, on different frameworks, of the same application uses Object-Points (OP) analysis to quantify the code bases for the comparison [api-complexity-analysis]_.
 OP has originally been developed for estimating development effort, but there the authors adopt it to calculate the complexity of existing software for complexity comparisons.
 Number of classes, their members and operation calls are counted and assigned adjustment weights in the calculation.
 Intermediate UML models are used as the data source which allows comparing programs in different languages [api-complexity-analysis]_.

-For the purposes of this study, we do not have enough data for meaningful statistical analysis.
-Also simplistic measures, suitable for analyzing large bodies of source code, would miss the subtle issues which raise in networked programming on a framework which attempts to hide the intricacies of networking from the application developer.
-The more fine grained OP analysis, however, is applicable.
+This kind of fine grained OP analysis is applicable for our purposes here.
 It does not capture all the elements of API complexity, but gives useful metrics for comparisons.

 The game of Pong
 ----------------

-TODO

-- has been used in networked games before [pong-ping]_.
+We propose using Pong as a minimal networked multiplayer game.
+It is tiny in functionality, but still demonstrates key issues with networking and games with the combination of the clients controlling their own paddles and the ball bouncing in the shared space.
+Pong has been used in networked game research earlier, recently in an interesting study of latency compensation techniques [pong-ping]_.
+Also even a minimal game suffices to reveal the amount of software needed for all the basics: establishing connections, handling players joining in and dropping out, and just getting the networked software up and running.

+For further studies, devising a set of different kind of small games, and perhaps some larger sufficiently complex game, would really allow rich comparative API analysis.

 Platforms: realXtend Tundra SDK and Union Platform
 --------------------------------------------------

-- entity system desc (copy-paste from original draft, short, refer to IEEE IC)

-  + nice new diagram perhap, to summarize ECA+A

-- Tundra overview: what is there besides entities in the Tundra API -- and what is Tundra overall (again hopefully copy-paste from 1st draft)

-- other platforms -- Unity3D having the same model etc?
+For this initial study, we selected two relatively high-level networked game platforms: realXtend Tundra SDK (open source) and the Union Platform (closed source proprietary).
+They bear several key similarities and differences which are interesting for the study:

+Both Tundra and Union are specifically for networking, and expose it to the developer on an abstract application level.
+That is, the games do not know anything about sockets or network hosts.
+Instead, an abstract container object is provided (Room in Union, Scene in Tundra).
+Application logic listens to events from the container, for example when a new client joins the shared session/space.

+Also, both platforms provide an automated mechanism for synchronizing state over the network.
+The shared state is in special attributes (objects of type Attribute), which are in the container (in Union directly in the Room object, in Tundra in entities in the Scene).
+The attributes are automatically shared among all the participants, and provide events for interested parties to get notified of changes.
+This way it is simple to for example set the game score points on the server, and show it in the GUI in clients.

+However, there is one fundamental difference in the platforms and how they are used in the Pong examples studied here.
+TundraPong is a script running on the Tundra platform.
+UnionPong is a new client application, to which the networking has been added by using Union's Reaktor Flash library.
+The Tundra game utilizes a complete static scene datafile where the game logic just starts moving objects around.
+It runs on an existing client-server system, and utilizes several default components from the platform: notably all the data for the appearance and spatial instancing.
+In contrast, UnionPong not only has code to create the appearance of the game court (as it is called in Court.as), but also to define what data is required for a spatial moving object (PongObject has x, y, direction, speed, width and height).
+Tundra, again, has the position in the builtin predefined Placeable component and the size and shape information for collisions, and the speed vector for movement, in the physics module's Rigidbody component.
+Also with networking there is a great difference: OnionPong sends own custom movement messages for all the movement, and has also custom server side code to do ball bouncing, whereas on Tundra the default movement replication and physics collisions are used.

+So it is clear at the start that UnionPong is more complex, due to having much more of the implementation in the game/application code.
+The analysis is still interesting as it helps to answer the questions at hand: a) how much do the alternative APIs manage to hide complexity and b) how well does the selected analysis technique apply to networked game API evaluation.

+For more results, at least these two additional Pong implementations should be added to the analysis in future work:

+1. An alternative TundraPong style game where the defaults from an underlying platform are used to the fullest, for example with the Unreal engine.

+2. A version made with a different networked programming paradigm, such as the Emerson language which is a Javascript variant by the Sirikata project for networked applications, without attribute autosynchronization but using messaging exclusively instead [sirikata-scripting]_.

+The analysis here is limited to the two platforms simply because we do not have more implementations (Pong source codes) to study yet.
+The Tundra one was initiated by the author (only the scene and trivial computer opponent logic as a test), and later completed by an independent developer (he made all the networking and game control code).
+The Union one we found with an Internet search.

 Application of Object-Point analysis
 ====================================